rahul0306/Interview-Preparation-Android/README.md

-# 📱 Interview Preparation – Android + Backend Service A complete Android + Node.js backend project designed to help developers prepare for technical interviews.
+# 📱 Interview Preparation – Android + Backend Service.
+A complete Android + Node.js backend project designed to help developers prepare for technical interviews.
 The Android app provides categorized interview questions with a clean Jetpack Compose UI, while the backend supports AI‑powered features, authentication, OCR, and more.

 # 🌟 Features